Programme/Approved Electives for 2021/22

 Available as a Free Standing Elective

 This module is an introduction to molecular cell biology.
 Starting with the cell as the basic unit of life, you will look at the subcellular architecture of prokaryotic and eukaryotic cells.
 You will explore the diversity of prokaryotic cells and you will also look at the incredible diversity of cells within a multicellular organism and how these cells interact with and communicate with each other.
-You'll find out the important roles of cellular membranes and be introduced to key signalling pathways.
+You will find out the important roles of cellular membranes and be introduced to key signalling pathways.
 You will discover the importance of the genetic material and how the information stored in DNA is processed via RNA intermediates to produce proteins and how this genetic information is passed from one generation to the next (at the cellular and organismal levels).
 You will look in detail at structures of nucleic acids and compare and contrast the processes of transcription and translation in prokaryotic and eukaryotic cells and how these different types of cells control which genes are expressed.
-You will be introduced to how we can exploit some of the DNA processing enzymes used by bacterial cells for recombinant DNA technology and will investigate some of the bioethical implications of research used to study our genomes or create new DNA molecules.The module is lecture based, with supplementary material available on the KLE page.
-There are supporting tutorials and workshops On this module, the assessments are designed not only to test your knowledge, but to help you to develop some of your key communication skills, such as producing a poster, contributing to a blog and giving a short oral presentation.
+You will be introduced to how we can exploit some of the DNA processing enzymes used by bacterial cells for recombinant DNA technology and will investigate some of the bioethical implications of research used to study our genomes or create new DNA molecules.Core material (lectures) will be delivered asynchronously with supplementary material available on the KLE page.
+This frees up the contact time for interactive workshops and support sessions.
+On this module, the assessments are designed not only to test your knowledge, but to help you to develop some of your key communication skills.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/lsc-10066/lists